-This case explores the evolution of George Washington as commander of the Continental Army from the darkest days of the War of American Independence, when defeat seemed all but inevitable for the Patriots, to his triumph at Yorktown.
+This case explores the evolution of George Washington as commander of the Continental Army from the darkest days of the War of American Independence when defeat seemed all but inevitable for the Patriots to his triumph at Yorktown.
 Washington's partisans ascribe much of the credit for American victory to his strategic and operational leadership, his understanding of the profession of arms, and his capacity for making ethical decisions.
-After numerous mistakes he adapted enough to deny the British early victory, and he sought decisive battle only when opportunity allowed.
+After numerous mistakes, he adapted enough to deny the British a quick victory, and he sought decisive battle only when opportunity allowed.
 He employed a "Fabian" strategy as much by necessity as by choice, foregoing high-stakes battles in favor of wearing out the British.
 Although this approach required the Continental Army to stay on the strategic defensive for most of the war, it enabled the army to survive.
 Tactical offensives yielded incremental dividends until Washington could seize the initiative and make the transition to the strategic offensive.
 Even during the war, however, some questioned Washington's skill as a strategist.
-In fact, many thought the outcome of the war owed more to British blunders than American generalship.
-A critical analysis of Washington's leadership and British failures thus may help us come to terms with the nature of strategic leadership itself.
+Many thought the outcome of the war owed more to British blunders than American generalship.
+A critical analysis of Washington's leadership and British failures thus may help us come to understand the nature of strategic leadership itself.

-It is imperative to consider the political context in which the Patriot military strategy developed, since Washington did not lead alone.
+It is imperative to consider the political context in which the Patriot military strategy developed since Washington did not lead alone.
 Having served in the Second Continental Congress, Washington knew most of the political leaders of the revolution, many of whom were well-versed in using information, diplomacy, intelligence, and foreign aid.
 Congress employed the Declaration of Independence as a means of strategic communication as well as a statement of principle.
 Nonetheless, the Americans' political organization complicated efforts to win the war.
-Congress brought together a coalition of independent states wary of any central authority that might endanger their own liberty.
-Many wondered whether inflation, bankruptcy, desertion, and mutinies in the army posed a greater danger to American independence than did the British.
-Without the authority to raise troops and revenue on its own, Congress often found it difficult to support Washington's army in the field.
+Congress brought together a coalition of independent states wary of any central authority that might endanger their liberty.
+Many wondered whether inflation, bankruptcy, desertion, and mutinies in the army posed a greater danger to American independence than the British.
+Without the authority to raise troops and revenue on its own, Congress often found it challenging to support Washington's army in the field.

-The War of American Independence case study includes readings from multiple perspectives, including Patriots, Loyalists, British, and French.
-These viewpoints allow us to grasp multiple sides of a strategic problem and, in particular, highlight the concept of interaction.
+The War of American Independence case study includes readings from multiple perspectives, including Patriots, Loyalists, and the British.
+The role of women, native Americans, and enslaved people help to demonstrate the critical impact that all sectors of American society had on the initial uprising and subsequent war.
+These viewpoints allow us to grasp multiple sides of a strategic problem and highlight the concept of interaction.
 For example, a stronger appreciation of British decision-making opens a window into the British war effort while helping explain why an American victory was anything but a foregone conclusion.